 A few clothes in each size — stock up at tag sales and consignment shops before the baby's born!
 We found these clothes will last up to a week, while traveling or between laundry days:

 An infant car seat.
-(We used the Evenflo On My Way, which was discontinued shortly after Boy Two was born.)
+(We used the Evenflo On My Way, which was discontinued shortly after Kid Two was born.)
 While a portable car seat can be useful in a few places like restaurants, please note that car seats are really designed to stay in cars; babies have died falling from them when they're used in places like shopping carts.

-Receiving blankets and cloth diapers (flats and prefolds) of various sorts.
+Receiving blankets and old-style cloth diapers (flats and prefolds) of various sorts.
 We used them as changing pads, impromptu mattress covers (while traveling), and cleanup cloths.
 There are three kinds of thin cloth diapers available at the average Toys 'R' Us; none of them is worth a nickel as a diaper, but they all have different alternate uses!
 Get some of each.

 A diaper bag.
 We were religious about our first (a custom-made portable changing pad with pockets for equipment), but it's now impossible to find.
 Experiment till you find something you like.